english1234/vstcm/README.md

 ![vstcm pcb](http://robinchampion.com/vstcm/vstcmpcb.jpg)

-When used with a Raspberry Pi running AdvanceMAME, it can be used to play classic colour (and monochrome) vector arcade games.
+When used with a Raspberry Pi (or Orange Pi) running AdvanceMAME, it can be used to play classic colour (and monochrome) vector arcade games.

 ![starwars](http://robinchampion.com/vstcm/starwars.jpg)